corda/corda/docs/source/design/linear-pointer/design.md

 Linking to a `StateRef` or `StateAndRef<T>` is only recommended if a specific version of a state is required in perpetuity.
 Clearly, adding a `StateAndRef` embeds the data directly.
 This type of pointer is compatible with any `ContractState` type.

 But what if the linked state is updated?
-The the `StateRef` will be pointing to an older version of the data and this could be a problem for the `ContractState` which contains the pointer.
+The `StateRef` will be pointing to an older version of the data and this could be a problem for the `ContractState` which contains the pointer.

 ### By `linearId`